iamvetle/Blogg/PROGRESS.md

 - [x] Change the **personal posts** that are received in 'min-side' to be snippets
 - [ ] Put pagnation there if the users have a lot of posts
 - [ ] Give users the ability to edit their own posts
+- [ ] Fix the pagnation bottom bar that currently has no functionality

 ---